j-ros/sql_da/Lesson1/lesson1.md

 ### OR operator:
 1) Find list of orders ids where either gloss_qty or poster_qty is greater than 4000.
 Only include the id field in the resulting table.
-2) Write a query that returns a list of orders where the standard_qty is zero and either the gloss_qty or poster_qty is over 1000.
-3) Find all the company names that start with a 'C' or 'W', and the primary contact contains 'ana' or 'Ana', but it doesn't contain 'eana'.

-1)

 ```sql
 SELECT id